 What is Freeze-Drying?

 Freeze drying is the process of dehydrating frozen foods under a vacuum so the moisture content changes directly from a solid to a gaseous form without having to undergo the intermediate liquid state through sublimation.
-In this process, the product maintains its original size and shape with a minimum of cell rupture.
+In this process, freeze dried food maintains its original size and shape with a minimum of cell rupture.
 Removing moisture prevents a product from deteriorating at room temperature.

 The process is used for drying and preserving a number of food products, including meats, vegetables, fruits, and instant coffee products.